Piotr1215/az-300-prep-kit/README.md

 * Use `az interactive` to enable CLI auto completion and helpful tips

-* use `powershell`, get help on commands and understand the order of command-lets (first create resource group, etc)
+* Use `powershell`, get help on commands and understand the order of command-lets (first create resource group, etc)

 ### #3: Preview features are NOT included in the exam curriculum